-Precipitation in the Pawnee-Buckner subbasin historically averages 22.7 inches per year based on five precipitation stations (historically there were three different stations at Jetmore).
-The graph in Figure 3 is based on averaged data from the National Climatic Data Center (NCDC) stations located in Jetmore (3 stations) in Hodgeman County and Larned and Burdett in Pawnee County.
+Precipitation in the Pawnee-Buckner subbasin historically averages 22.8 inches per year based on five precipitation stations (historically there were three different stations at Jetmore).
+The graph in Figure 3 is based on averaged data from the National Climatic Data Center (NCDC) stations located in Jetmore in Hodgeman County and Larned and Burdett in Pawnee County.
 There have been several years with low precipitation but not in the consecutive years that characterized the drought of the 1950s.
 The highest annual precipitation occurred in 1993 with over 35 inches.
-The 1990s had several years of above average precipitation.
-Annual precipitation data for these NCDC stations is currently available through 2008.
+Annual precipitation data for these NCDC stations is currently available through 2009.
 After dry years, 2002 and 2003, the subbasin has had above average precipitation in the period 2004-2007.
-In 2008, the precipitation was close to the historical annual average for the subbasin.
+In 2008, the precipitation was close to the historical annual average for the subbasin, but the subbasin had above average precipitation in 2009.

-Figure 3: Average precipitation for the Pawnee-Buckner Subbasin 1939-2008
+Figure 3: Average precipitation for the Pawnee-Buckner Subbasin 1939-2009

-Figure 4 shows the 2009 monthly precipitation.
-This chart averages three stations, Jetmore, Burdett and Larned (December records were not available at the time of writing).
-June had highest precipitation with 5.7 inches while January had the least with less than a tenth of an inch.
-Excluding December, the 2009 annual average precipitation was 26.5 inches.
-This is higher than the historical annual average of 22.7 inches.
+Figure 4 shows provisional 2010 monthly precipitation.
+This chart averages three stations, Jetmore, Burdett and Larned.
+June had highest precipitation with 5.65 inches while October had the least with 0.21 inches.
+The total precipitation in 2010 was 20.51 inches.
+This is less than the historical annual average of 22.8 inches.

-Figure 4: Monthly average precipitation for 2009
+Figure 4: Monthly average precipitation for 2010